coronalabs/corona-docs/markdown/api/type/TextField/setSelection.markdown

 ##### endPosition ~^(required)^~
 _[Number][api.type.Number]._ The end of the selection area (if greater than `startPosition`).
 The last character will be used if this number is greater than the length of the current string in the text field.

-## Gotchas

-This API does not work in the Corona Simulator for macOS.

 ## Example

 ``````lua